b0tProgrammer/rock-paper-scissors/README.md

 # rock-paper-scissors
-This is a RPS game with HTML,CSS and JS
+This is anRPS game with HTML,CSS and JS